SecondNewtonLaw/VEngine/README.md

 Bad things to use `Shared` for:

-    - Entire DataStore code (This should be splitted into an Abstraction and an Implementation on the server)
+    - Entire DataStore code (This should be splitted into an Abstraction (To get data) and an Implementation on the server)
     - Entire Server-Exclusive systems, with little communication to the client.

 As `Shared` modules can be included in both `Server` and `Client` you must also take into account some functions should not be able to be run inside in one of both contexts.